Bolivia's new leader, religious conservative Jeanine Añez Chavez, faces daunting challenges

 “Problem is, she only has until Jan.
 22nd.
 It’s a huge task in two months,” he said.

-Under the Bolivian Constitution, new elections must be held within 90 days of Morales’ resignation.
-But Gamarra says Añez is only there to fill in for Morales, whose term would have ended Jan.
+For now, Gamarra points out that Añez is only there to fill in for Morales, whose term would have ended Jan.
 22.

-One of the unknowns is whether Añez will hold elections before any upheaval that could lead to her ouster.
+Despite the legislature's late announcement Thursday that the parties had agreed to hold elections sometime soon, the fluid situation is still a cause for concern.

 Añez began work at the presidential palace Wednesday and has insisted her only objective is to call elections as soon as possible.